ayonli/ipqueue/README.md

     queue.
 - `queue.onError(handler: (err: Error) => void): this` Binds an error handler to catch errors whenever occurred.
+- `queue.setTimeout(timeout: number): void` Sets a timeout to force release the queue for next task.

 ## What Can't IPQueue Do?